team-rocos/front-end-challe/README.md

 ## Tech stack:
 - Angular (Latest version 10+)
 - RxJS Observables with Rocos JS SDK (demonstrate use of our streaming data)
-- Each gauge should be an angular component
+- Each gauge should be an angular component.
+(Prefer native canvas implementation)